NikaAb/AGREEABLE/README.md

     - A png file containing :

       ![alt text](https://github.com/NikaAb/BCR_GTG/blob/master/Database/GTM_output/I1_IMGT/I1_IMGT_repertoire.png "Title Text")

-      A) Circle representation of the clone abundance.
+      A) Circle representation of the clone abundance.Each  circle  symbolizes  a  clone,and the clone’s abundance is shown through its size.

       B) Number of sequences in each clone, all clones are represented, vertical axe is in log scale.

       C) Lorenz curve and Gini coefficient.
 A Lorenz curve shows the graphical represen-tation of clonal inequality.
 On the horizontal axe, it plots the cumulative fraction oftotal clones when ordered from the less to the most abundant; On the vertical axe,it show the cumulative fraction of sequences.

-      D) Percentage of the 100 most abundant clone
+      D) Percentage of the 100 most abundant clones.